AimiliaKollia/Machine-Vision-skin-lesion-classification-xAi-StreamlitUI/README.md

 # By Kollia Aimilia, Kontoudakis Nikos, Skiada Kyriaki, Lampropoulou Nancy
-The project aims to classify skin lesions.
+The project aims to classify images of skin lesions.

 # Project Structure
 The project follows a modular structure to separate configuration, data processing, computer vision logic, and model training.